Using Replace on strings

 msg (Replace("String", "S", "s"))

-// This will print 'string'
+// This will print 'string'george

 26 May 2013, 17:23That's interesting, there was kind of a hint in the wiki page where it says that Replace 'returns a string'.
 I guess that means you need to use it where returning the string makes sense.